Primary Liver Cancer

 Diagnosing Liver Cancer

-A variety of tests and procedures are used to diagnose liver cancer including blood tests, computerized tomography (CT) scanning, liver biopsy, magnetic resonance imaging (MRI), and ultrasound (ultrasonography).
+A variety of tests and procedures are used to diagnose liver cancer including:

 • Cryoablation (cryosurgery or cryotherapy) uses extreme cold to destroy malignant cells